Plumsail/forms-docs/SharePoint/installation-sp.rst

 Video Guide
 --------------------------------------------------
-You can follow the instruction or watch a video here:
+You can follow the instruction or watch a video guide here:

 .. raw:: html